mathieul/assets_toolchain/templates/README-append.md

 ## Assets Toolchain

-In order to user the assets toolchain, you need to run the **guard** command in a terminal.
+In order to use the assets toolchain, you need to run the **guard** command in a terminal.
 This command will stay open (you exit with Ctrl-C) and regenerate your static assets when you change your source assets.